encode/uvicorn/docs/index.md

 # Messaging interface

-Uvicorn introduces a messaging interface broadly based on ASGI...
+Uvicorn introduces a messaging interface broadly based on [ASGI][asgi]...

 The application should expose a coroutine callable which takes two arguments: